Graduation and Degree Requirements

 Application for Graduation

-Each candidate for a graduate degree must apply to graduate on myWCU.
+Each candidate for a graduate degree must apply to graduate on RamPortal.
 An automatic fee of $99 will be added to their account.
 The following are deadline dates for applying to graduate:

-Students completing a master’s thesis or doctoral culminating project are bound by the following policies.
+Students completing a master's or doctoral thesis, dissertation, or culminating project must adhere to the following policies.

 REQUIREMENTS

-WCU recognizes discipline-specific master’s theses and doctoral culminating projects including, but not limited to, empirical research, non-empirical research, action-research, and creative works.
+WCU recognizes discipline-specific master’s and doctoral theses, dissertations and culminating projects including, but not limited to, empirical research, non-empirical research, action-research, and creative works.
 Students should seek guidance from their department/program for specific requirements.

 REGISTRATION

-Students must register their master’s thesis or doctoral culminating project with The Graduate School.
-Students should register as early as possible, preferably a semester before their intended graduation term.
+Students should register their thesis, dissertation or culminating project with The Graduate School as early as possible, preferably a semester before their intended graduation term.
 Registration occurs through completion of the “Registration and Research Compliance Form.”
-This form is required of all students, regardless of the type of thesis or doctoral project being conducted.
+All students must complete this form regardless of the type of project being conducted.
+Students can find the form on The Graduate School website.

 FORMATTING AND STYLE

-Master’s theses and doctoral culminating projects at WCU generally adhere to standard scholarly styles.
-The style manual (e.g., APA, MLA, etc.) is designated by the student's academic department/program.
-Style manuals provide detail on formats and should be consistently used throughout the document including the reference pages and appendices.
-The only exception to this is the preliminary pages, which are standard for all programs.
+Theses, dissertations, and culminating projects at WCU generally adhere to standard scholarly styles.
+The student's academic department/program will designate the style manual (e.g., APA, MLA, etc.) to be used.
+Style manuals provide detail on formats and students should use them consistenly throughout the document including the reference pages and appendices.
+The only exception to this is the preliminary pages, which use the same standard formatting for all WCU master's and doctoral programs.
+Refer to The Graduate School website for the preliminary page and document formatting requirements.

 RESEARCH COMPLIANCE